yousufmunna143/symptom-checker-chat-bot/README.md

 # symptom-checker-chat-bot
-This repository contains the code for a Symptom Checker Chat Bot built using Streamlit and the Groq API.
-The bot is designed to help users by providing potential medical conditions based on the symptoms they describe, and suggesting nearby hospitals for severe symptoms.
+This project is a medical chatbot designed to assist users by providing possible conditions based on their symptoms and suggesting appropriate medical advice.
+The chatbot also recommends nearby hospitals based on the user's location.
+The project utilizes Llama for conversational AI and is built on Streamlit for an interactive web interface.